Methods of payment Abuse

 Installation in the OS

-If you want to use signed certificates to enable HTTPS support on a web server, then open such a website using a browser or make a request to it on the command line, the system will give you an SSL error.
-It will say that this certificate is not trusted and the connection to this site may not be secure.
+If you want to use signed certificates to enable HTTPS support on a Web server, then open that Web site in a browser or query it on the command line, the system will give you an SSL error.

 curl -I https://localhost